Tec4Sho/check-file-action/README.md

 #### Clang-tidy Info :

-- When checking `c, h` family types listed above if error is found. clang-tidy will try to fix them if `filefix: true`.
-Afterwards cppcheck will check again for errors if `recheck: true`. ***If `errors` are repaired locally, setting `update: true` will update your remote repo files also***.
+- When checking `c, h` family types listed above if error is found. clang-tidy will try to fix them if `repair: true`.
+Afterwards cppcheck will check again for errors if `recheck: true`. **If errors are repaired locally, setting `update: true` will also update your remote repo files**.

   - clang-tidy link:
 https://clang.llvm.org/extra/clang-tidy/